Learn More about Transition in Florida

 VR encourages schools to become a VR vendor to deliver Pre-Employment Transition Services.

 What It Does: Administers programs for students with disabilities.
 Additionally, provides students with special needs services and opportunities for personal and professional growth through collaboration of families, professionals, and communities.
-BESE has discretionary projects that support efforts throughout the state to support and build capacity in districts to support students with disabilities.
+BESE has discretionary projects throughout the state to support and build capacity in districts to support students with disabilities.
 Be sure to click on the Grants/Discretionary Projects link on their web site to learn more.

 Employment First Florida